 How were the cellophane tape hinges in Untitled (Letterbox) restored?

-[fig. 7] Conservator Vincent Carey working in the paper conservation lab at the National Gallery of Art
+[fig. 7] Conservation technician Vincent Carney working in the paper conservation lab at the National Gallery of Art

 Yellow adhesive stains where tape had once been, along with the pieces of tape themselves, provided important clues about Johnson’s original construction.